LewisCM14/allotment_design/docs/server_side.md

             /repositories
                 - Encapsulate data access logic via SQL/ORM logic abstracting it into "Repositories".
             /schemas
-                - Contains the "Factories" that apply business rules and/or validation before persistence.
+                - Contains the "Factories" or schemas that apply business rules and/or validation before persistence.
             /services
                 - Contains the "Units Of Work" for grouping multiple repository operations into a single transaction.
             /v1